Saturday, November 30, 2024

 The pathological feature of chancre:

 An intense mononuclear cell infiltration of lymphocytes, plasma cells and macrophages.
-The endothelial cell swell and proliferate and perivascular cellular infiltrate occurs.
+The endothelial cells swell and proliferate and perivascular cellular infiltrate occurs.
 Neutrophils and other inflammatory cells are seen only in the ulcerated lesions.

 Secondary Syphilis.

 Between 2 to 8 weeks after the appearance of a chancre, skin lesions of the secondary syphilis appear.
 The cutaneous lesions are non-itchy and painless, symmetrical in distribution on both sides of the body.
 The skin lesions are of various forms; the following types of lesions may appear – urticaria, macular, papular, maculopapular, pustular, nodular and necrotic and mixed lesions.
-The lesions resemble all known variety of well known skin conditions like measles, psoriasis, bullous pemphigus, pseudolymphoma, erythema multiforme, granuloma annulare, histocytoma, leprosy, lupus erythromatosus, linchen planus, mycosis fungoides, pemphigus vulgaris, psoriasis, sarcoidosis etc. In additional to skin lesions, lesions inside the mouth, throat and upper airways may be present in the form of superficial erosions.
+The lesions resemble all known variety of well known skin conditions like measles, psoriasis, bullous pemphigus, pseudolymphoma, erythema multiforme, granuloma annulare, histiocytoma, leprosy, lupus erythematosus, lichen planus, mycosis fungoides, pemphigus vulgaris, psoriasis, sarcoidosis etc. In additional to skin lesions, lesions inside the mouth, throat and upper airways may be present in the form of superficial erosions.
 These lesions are very infectious.

 In others, iritis to retinitis and other lesions develop in both eyes.